The following is an article by David Sandborg.

 It originally appeared on Jim Serio's "World of

-Jim for allowing it to be reproduced here.
+and Jim for permission to reproduce it here.

 THE FOLLOWING MAY NOT BE REPRODUCED

 Roller coasters are governed by and illustrate some of the most fundamental principles of physics.
 Almost 400 years ago, Galileo already knew many of the basic physical principles that underlie today's roller coasters.
 In particular, his "Dialogues Concerning Two New Sciences" (1638) contains discussions of free fall and descent along inclined planes.
 A roller coaster train going down a hill represents, in a sense, merely a complex case of a body descending an inclined plane.

 Newton developed the rest of the fundamental physics needed to understand roller coasters, by giving an improved understanding of forces.
 The first two of Newton's Laws in his "Principia" (1687) relate force and acceleration, which are key concepts in roller coaster physics.
 Newton was also one of the developers of the calculus, essential to analyzing falling bodies constrained on more complex paths than inclined planes.

 One physical concept useful to understanding the dynamics of roller coasters (though not essential, in the sense that one could perform all the calculations without it) is the concept of energy, which was developed by many physicists of the 19th century, though its roots extend to earlier physics.
 Albert Einstein, in "The Evolution of Physics", used a roller coaster as an example of energy conversion in a system.